-Housing and Homelessness Subcategories (including Homeless Prevention, Emergency Shelter Domestic Violence (DV) and Parks to Work, Permanent Housing comprised of Rapid Rehousing and Permanent Supportive Housing, and Supportive Services Only Subcategories.
+Housing and Homelessness Subcategories (including Homeless Prevention, Emergency Shelter Domestic Violence (DV), Permanent Housing comprised of Rapid Rehousing and Permanent Supportive Housing, and

+Supportive Services Only Subcategories.

 For a complete description of Service Category and Subcategories eligible activities, please refer to the Recommendations for Services section (page 10).